unframed/make_test.js/README.md

 A practical JavaScript project prototype.

-It provides a simple directory structure and some boilerplate to `make` a new project that manage dependencies with `wget` or `git`, compiles sources with `uglifyjs`, load `qunit` test pages in a `phantomjs` headless browser and continuously integrate with `travis`.
+It provides a simple directory structure and some boilerplate to `make` a new project that manage dependencies with `wget` or `git`, compiles sources with `uglifyjs`, load `qunit` test pages in a `phantomjs` headless browser and continuously integrate with [Travis](https://travis-ci.org/).

 Synopsis
 ---